brunoalvs/tamanna-weather-app/README.md

 - [x] User can remove already saved cities from Locations page;
 - [x] The list of cities added by the user will persist in order to continue when he leaves and comes back to the app.

+## Requirements

+Before you start, please check if you have [Node.js LTS](https://nodejs.org/en) installed as well as [Git](https://git-scm.com).

+Optionally you can use [Prettier](https://marketplace.visualstudio.com/items?itemName=esbenp.prettier-vscode) and [EditorConfig](https://marketplace.visualstudio.com/items?itemName=EditorConfig.EditorConfig) extensions in your VSCode.

 ## How to run?

 Use git to clone this repository